Plan Summary Menu

 You have 1,500 covered hours in the 60-month period ending with the month that begins just before your earliest retirement date or if later, your date of death.

-You have 1,500 covered hours in any 60-month period ending after you complete 25 years of contributory service.
+You have 1,500 covered hours in any 60-month period ending on or after the date you complete 25 years of contributory service.

 Death Benefits Before Retirement